Mapocho River: Through Santiago

 The river then turns northwest.
-In this portion of its course, some of the most meaningful landmarks of the city, arose along its southern bank.
-Those include the Parque Forestal, the Museo Nacional de Bellas Artes, the Mercado Central and the Estación Mapocho.
-Farther northwest, two highway bridges connect the north and south sides of the river, which are part of the two branches of the Autopista Central.
+Some of the city's best-known landmarks rose along its southern bank in this stretch, including the Parque Forestal, the Museo Nacional de Bellas Artes, the Mercado Central and the Estación Mapocho.
+In Renca and Quinta Normal three collapsible pneumatic gates feed the artificial navigable arm of the Parque de la Familia.
+Farther northwest, two highway bridges, part of the two branches of the Autopista Central, connect the north and south sides.
+The longer of them, the Gran Envergadura Bridge, is the largest on the river at 1022 m.